LANNIONTOP/Multi-Purpose-Bot/README.md

 # Multi-Purpose-Bot
-This is a bot fully all skidded code made by static#4911 .
+This is a bot fully all skidded code by static#4911 .
 He skidded a fake guardian angel source and code that he got from actavis.
-Which is most likely skidded also
+Which is most likely skidded also. static#4911 is a skid